emilioMaddalena/pokembeddings/README.md

 **Explanation**

-The model is a [classical word2vec network](https://www.tensorflow.org/text/tutorials/word2vec) implemented in tensorflow Keras.
+The model is a [classical word2vec network](https://www.tensorflow.org/text/tutorials/word2vec) implemented both in tensorflow Keras and in Pytorch.

 The architecture is rather simple.
 It accepts `center words` and `context words`, both of which are one-hot encoded.